mgsloan/8760-hours-template/snapshot.md

 ### Am I cared for, loved, and valued by others?

-### If in an intimate relationship, are my partner and I aware of each other's needs and desires?
+### Do I have a partner?
+Are my partner and I aware of each other's needs and desires?

 ### What clubs, organizations, and communities am I a member of?